barsoom/devbook/styleguide/README.md

 When in doubt between `#foo` and `#foo!`, go with `#foo`.

+If the method is used in a context where Active Record semantics would make sense, it's fine to use a bang to follow those semantics – e.g. `Item.create_with_some_custom_behavior!(attributes)` if the method raises on validation errors.

-Only use the bang when there is a pair of methods, with and without bang, where one is more destructive (e.g. raises, modifies in place).
+Otherwise, only use the bang when there is a pair of methods, with and without bang, where one is more destructive (e.g. raises, modifies in place).
 Cf. `String#gsub!`, `ActiveRecord::Base#save!`.

 Further reading: ["Bang methods; or, Danger, Will Rubyist!" by David Black](http://dablog.rubypal.com/2007/8/15/bang-methods-or-danger-will-rubyist)